assembly-seal/library_fixer/README.md

 Weakly defend against pesky windows users

 ## How to use
-For any library you have written which you would like to be fixed, simple replace the `// program` section of library.h with your library code.
+For any library you have written which you would like to be fixed, simply replace the `// program` section of library.h with your library code.